The mission of the Department of Chemical and Biological Engineering at Princeton University is:

 Princeton University offered its first courses in chemical engineering in 1922 under the direction of Sir Hugh Stott Taylor.
 The first doctorate in Chemical Engineering at Princeton was awarded in 1948.
 In recognition of the increasing role of biotechnology in the chemical engineering discipline, and in our department’s research and curriculum, the department officially became Chemical and Biological Engineering on July 1, 2010.

 In mid-2010, our department is comprised of 18 faculty and 3 associated faculty members, 97 graduate students, 120 undergraduate students, and 32 research and technical staff members, including postdoctoral associates.
 Together, this group comprises a dynamic and vibrant community of researchers, teachers, and scholars.

 Message from the Chair

 Welcome to the Department of Chemical and Biological Engineering at Princeton University.
-Research in our department is led by an outstanding and diverse group of faculty members, whose areas spanning applied and computational mathematics, biochemical and biomedical engineering, environmental and energy science and technology, materials science and engineering, process systems engineering, thermodynamics and statistical mechanics, and transport phenomena.
+Research in our department is led by an outstanding and diverse group of faculty members, whose areas spanning applied and computational mathematics, biochemical and biomedical engineering, environmental and energy science and technology, materials science and engineering, thermodynamics and statistical mechanics, and transport phenomena.
 Information on current research projects is best found on the individual faculty pages, and on the links those contain to faculty research group pages.